 Primary Care Paramedic (PCP)

-Primary Care Paramedics are educated and equipped to handle a multitude of events ranging from routine elderly and community support (including lift assists and wellness checks) to medical and traumatic emergencies requiring technical skills and pharmacological intervention.
+Primary Care Paramedics are educated and equipped to handle many events ranging from routine elderly and community support (including lift assists and wellness checks) to complex medical and traumatic emergencies requiring technical skills and interventions.

 - Assessment and monitoring of all patient presentations, obtaining vital signs including blood pressure, pulse oximetry and glucose levels, and intervening in all critical primary survey interventions.

-- Airway and respiratory management, including the use of continuous positive airway pressure devices (CPAP), positive end expiratory pressure devices (PEEP), extraglottic airway devices (King Airway), positive pressure ventilation with BVM (bag-valve mask) and oropharynx suctioning.
+- Airway and respiratory management, including the use of airway insertion, Bag-Valve Mask (BVMs), continuous positive airway pressure devices (CPAP), extraglottic airway devices (iGels) and oropharynx suctioning.

-- The initiation and maintenance of intravenous fluids including normal saline and D10W (carbohydrate substrate).
+- The initiation and maintenance of intravenous fluids, including normal saline, D10W and various other medications.

 In addition to their Primary Care Paramedic education from an accredited post-secondary institution, PCP’s have been trained in Basic International Trauma Life Support (ITLS), Airway Intervention and Management in Emergency (AIME) and Prehospital Care for Pediatric Patients (PEPP).